Posthumous (2026 film): Production

-On 10 October 2024 Screen Australia announced the funding for 15 projects with Posthumous apart of the projects.
+On 10 October 2024 Screen Australia announced the funding for 15 projects with Posthumous a part of the projects.
 Screen Queensland would secure the funding and support for the project.

 On 11 April 2025 it was announced that the project had entered production and was being filmed on location in Brisbane and at Pinnacle Film Studios on the Gold Coast.

+The film is produced and directed by Josh Tanner and Jade van der Lei, through production company by Imposter Syndrome.

+Release

+Posthumous had its world premiere in Fantastic Fest on 19 September 2026.
+It will be screened in the Panorama section of the 59th Sitges Film Festival in October 2026.